Employment news reports that a national cookie company has agreed to settle an immigration related discrimination claim.

 A settlement was reached in this matter, and the company has agreed to work with staff to educate them concerning the anti-discriminatory provisions of the INA.

 Anti-immigration sentiment has grown during the last few years, with heightened inflammatory rhetoric.
 It is important during this time to remember that many anti-discrimination employment laws protect non-citizens’ right to work.
 This includes federal laws such as the INA and the Fair Labor Standards Act (FLSA).

-If you believe you have faced discrimination due to your immigration status, or any other type of employment discrimination, please contact the experienced Atlanta employment discrimination lawyers at Buckley Beal, LLP for an immediate consultation.
+If you believe you have faced discrimination due to your immigration status, or any other type of employment discrimination, please contact the experienced Atlanta employment discrimination lawyers at Buckley Beal LLP for an immediate case evaluation.